Yamini2001/LeetCode-Solutions/README.md

   ## Maximise And Minimise Powered City
   Given the two integers r and k, return the maximum possible minimum power of a city, if the additional power stations are built optimally.

+  ## Minimum One Bit Operations to Make Integers Zero
+  Return the minimum number of operations to transform n into 0.